-Climate Related O pportunities Opportunity Category - Markets Opportunity Driver - Access to new markets Time Span - Medium Term Opportunity identified and strategy to realise opportunity striking acceleration for companies open with an increased share of renewables in Renewable energy sources such as solar the conventional energy mix and create the country, which offers huge potential markets.
-Further, with concerted efforts, the EV moffering us revolutionary access to new recharging stations. global agenda on decarbonisation, there is a lating in distribution sector to enter new markets the energy mix.
-Froof tops are anticipated to fundamentally alter a well-structured decentralized network across for a distribution company with access to new larket of India is expected to grow rapidly, markets involving the commissioning of EV Opportunity Category - Markets Opportunity Driver- Green Tariffs Time Span- Medium Term Opportunity identified and strategy to realise opportunity alternatives to fossil-based power.
-There company to create new markets with an oon economy with consumers preferring greener is an acceleration for the energy distribution increased share of renewables in the energy utions to our customers, we shall become a rney.
-Opportunity Category- Policy and Legal Opportunity Driver- Policy Time Span- Medium Term Opportunity identified and strategy to realise opportunity efficiency.
-The Perform, Achieve and Trac reduce Specific energy consumption in e ion of technologies and systems for energy de (PAT) scheme, a a regulatory mechanism to nergy intensive industries.
-This has has resulted erts) in Dahanu plant, which can be traded to
+Climate Related Opportunities Opportunity Category - Markets Opportunity Driver - Access to new markets Time Span - Medium Term Opportunity identified and strategy to realise opportunity with an increased share of renewables in the Renewable energy sources such as solar-reactive conventional energy mix and create a with the country, which offers huge potential for markets.
+Further, with concerted efforts, the EV mare offering us revolutionary access to new markets. ng in distribution sector to enter new markets ne energy mix. of tops are anticipated to fundamentally alter vell-structured decentralized network across r a distribution company with access to new ket of India is expected to grow rapidly, Opportunity Category - Markets Opportunity Driver- Green Tariffs Time Span- Medium Term Opportunity identified and strategy to realise opportunity The world is moving towards a lower carbo alternatives to fossil-based power.
+There is company to create new markets with an in mix.
+We believe by providing greener soluti preferred partner in their low carbon journe creased share of renewables in the energy ons to our customers, we shall become a Opportunity Category- Policy and Legal Opportunity Driver- Policy Time Span- Medium Term Opportunity identified and strategy to realise opportunity (PAT) scheme, a a regulatory mechanism to ergy intensive industries.
+This has has resulted